 Background and Brief Update

 Molycorp, Inc., a wholly-owned subsidiary of Chevron, mines molybdenum ("moly") a few miles east of Questa, New Mexico.
 The mine dates back to the 1920's.
-Mining activities continue to this day.
 In 1965, Molycorp began open pit operations.
 In 1983, it returned to underground mining.
+The mine was permanently closed in 2014.
 The pit, and 360 million tons of acid-generating waste rock excavated from it, now scar more than a thousand acres of the landscape between Questa and the town of Red River.
 Due to environmentally reckless operations, the Molycorp molybdenum mine was placed on the National Priorities List (Superfund) by the Environmental Protection Agency (EPA) in May 2000.
 In December 2010, the EPA released a Superfund-mandated cleanup plan that will cost an estimated $400-800 million, far more that the financial assurance bond the mine originally posted.

 To clean up the acid-generating waste rock at the site, a remedial design strategy must also be developed.
 Multi-stakeholder technical meetings to develop that strategy began January 23rd, 2013 and will be ongoing for two years.
 Chevron Mining Inc. invited Amigos Bravos to provide a technical expert at these meetings and we are taking advantage of this opportunity to stay involved in this difficult and lengthy process.